tsackton/taelgar/Species/Children of the Embodied Gods/Stoneborn/Stoneborn.md

 ---
 # Stoneborn

->[!quote] from *Tales of Creation*
->Arha molded the Stoneborn, strong and brave and wise.
-Yet they too were caught by Malik, and made to love their mountains too much.
-Rarely, if ever, did the Stoneborn come down from their lofty peaks to grace the world below.*

 High above the clouds, on the tallest peak of a mountain range, a Stoneborn sits quietly, watching the sunrise.
 On the steep slopes below, a small village comes to life with the sounds of bells, morning prayer, and martial practice.
 Scattered throughout the inhospitable high places of the world, Stoneborn live reclusively, rarely gracing the lowlands with their presence.
 ### Mountain folk
 Imposing creatures of muscles and concentrated energy, Stoneborn are large, usually standing between 7 and 8 feet tall, and weighing between 400 and 500 pounds of dense, solid muscle.
 Their skin is usually shades of gray, often covered in swirling patterns, reflecting the mountains in which they make their home.